chrplr/openlexicon/packages/openlexicon.fetcher/README.md

 # openlexicon.fetcher

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `openlexicon.fetcher` is to facilitate the downloaf of lexical databases related to the [openlexicon project](http://openlexicon.fr).
+The goal of `openlexicon.fetcher` is to facilitate the download of lexical databases related to the [openlexicon project](http://openlexicon.fr).

 ## Installation

-You can install the development version of openlexicon.fetcher from [GitHub](https://github.com/) with:
+You can install the development version of `openlexicon.fetcher` from [GitHub](https://github.com/) with:

 ``` r